 Hello, lovelies!
-I wrote about planting my summer vegetable garden here.
-I thought you might like an update to see how things are growing!
+I wrote about planting my summer garden here.
+I thought you might like an update to see how my vegetables are growing!

 Tomatoes